ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/uchicago/cc-snapshot/20250724-zahratm/index.md

 ## Project Overview

-cc-snapshot is a powerful tool on the Chameleon testbed that enables users to package their customized environments for reproducibility and experiment replication.
+CC-Snapshot is a powerful tool on the Chameleon testbed that enables users to package their customized environments for reproducibility and experiment replication.
 In research, reproducibility is essential.
 It allows scientists to run experiments consistently, share complete setups with others, and avoid environment-related errors.
 However, the current snapshotting mechanism has limitations that make it unreliable and inefficient, particularly in terms of usability and performance.
-These issues can slow down workflows and create barriers for users trying to reproduce results.Our goal is to improve both the usability and performance of the cc-snapshot tool.
+These issues can slow down workflows and create barriers for users trying to reproduce results.
+Our goal is to improve both the usability and performance of the cc-snapshot tool.
 A more user-friendly and optimized system means that users can create and restore snapshots more quickly and easily, without needing to manually rebuild environments, ultimately saving time and improving reliability in scientific computing.

 ## Progress So Far